RosyMapleMoth/FlixsterPartOneDebuggingChallange/README.md

 ## Hints

+### vague hints
 * Have you checked log cat?
 * Remember that the Json.getString() fucntion is cases and white space sensitive.
 * Are your Json key values the same as in the example call back https://api.themoviedb.org/3/movie/now_playing?api_key=a07e22bc18f5cb106bfe4cc1f83ad8ed
+* Is there anything wrong with the URL we are using for our API request?
 * Have you Taken a look at the XML file?
 * Take a look at where we actually make our Movie variables in mainActity is something missing?